 By 1958 a layer of debris several yards/metres thick had been cleared from the surface to reveal the remains of a huge complex of buildings that sat below the surface.

-What I believe we can also see in this early picture, taken soon after the site was cleared, is that the series of buildings relating to what is proposed on this website as the Oracle of the Dead seem to sit on a shelf that crosses the later Roman division of the site, giving some credibility to the notion that before the Roman baths there existed an older set of buildings.
+What I believe we can also see in this picture, taken soon after the site was cleared, is the series of buildings relating to what is proposed on this website to be the Oracle of the Dead.
+These buildings seem to sit on a shelf that crosses the later Roman division of the site, giving some credibility to the notion that before the Roman baths were built there existed an older set of buildings.